New limits for 2019

 Did you happen to read IRS publication Notice 2018-83?
 Don’t worry, we read it for you.
 Each year, the IRS announces the contribution and income limits for the next calendar year.
-Unlike recent years, the changes for Roth IRAs (and Traditional IRAs) are fairly dramatic (for the IRS) and affect both contribution limits and income limits for 2019.
+Unlike recent years, the changes for Roth IRAs (and Traditional IRAs) are fairly dramatic (for the IRS).
+They affect both contribution limits and income limits for 2019.

 Contribution Limits Rise

 For the first time since 2013, the total amount you can contribute to either a Roth IRA or a Traditional IRA rose, from $5,500 to $6,000.
 People 50 and over can contribute an additional $1,000 (the catch-up contribution did not change) for a total of $7,000.

 Direct Roth IRA contributions are only allowed if your income (technically your Modified Adjusted Gross Income) is below a certain level.
 You can get around this limit by using a Backdoor Roth IRA.
 For single filers in 2019, that income threshold starts at $122,000 and ends at $137,000.
 In that range, your contribution is limited, eventually reaching zero.
 For married filing jointly filers (and qualifying widower(er)s in 2019), that income threshold starts at $193,000 and ends at $203,000.

 |Roth IRA Contribution Limit||$6,000||$5,500|